christian-obi/hello-world/README.md

 # hello-world
-this repo is for practicing the github flow starting out my data journey with pyth
+this repo is for practicing the github flow
+<p>starting out my data journey with pyth